 Hazard Communication Program

-An OSHA required program that ensures that all restaurant employees are informed of and understand the dangers associated with using hazardous chemicals (see OSHA).
+An OSHA required program that ensures that all restaurant employees are informed of and understand the dangers associated with using hazardous chemicals.

 A type of fertilizer used by farmers to kill weeds before they inhibit the growth of crops.
 Recent advances in genetic engineering have created seed varieties that produce herbicides on their own.